Global Cooling Pledge Signatories Focal Points Meeting

 Launched at COP28, the Global Cooling Pledge, addresses extreme heat risks and sustainable cooling demand through a triple strategy: passive cooling, super-efficient technologies, and climate-friendly refrigerants to cut sectoral emissions by 68% by 2050.
 Reinforced at COP29’s inaugural Annual Cooling Ministerial Meeting, the Pledge prioritizes equitable access to sustainable cooling to protect nations from the impacts of extreme heat while aligning with the Paris Agreement and biodiversity.

-The first Global Cooling Pledge Signatories Focal Points Meeting is co-hosted by the Governments of Germany, Italy, and the UAE, co-chaired by Brazil and the UAE, will provide a dedicated platform to delve into the practicalities of Pledge implementation, shape the Intergovernmental Committee on Cooling to ensure broader inclusivity and support for all signatory countries, and prepare for COP30 Cooling Pledge Ministerial.
-It will also deliver targeted technical training and capacity-building activities identified through the Needs Assessment with Pledge Signatories.
+The first Global Cooling Pledge Signatories Focal Points Meeting, co-hosted by the Governments of Germany, Italy, and the UAE, co-chaired by Brazil and the UAE, will provide a dedicated platform to delve into the practicalities of Pledge implementation, shape the Intergovernmental Committee on Cooling to ensure broader inclusivity and support for all signatory countries, and prepare for COP30 potential outcomes, including Cooling Pledge Ministerial.
+It will also deliver targeted technical training and capacity-building activities identified through the Needs Assessment with Signatories.

 Key Objectives

-• Discuss modalities to accelerate Pledge’s implementation.
+- Discuss modalities to accelerate Pledge’s implementation.

-• Provide training on Nationally Determined Contributions (NDCs), National Cooling Action Plans (NCAPs), Cooling Finance, and tackling adaptation and extreme heat.
+- Provide training on Nationally Determined Contributions (NDCs), National Cooling Action Plans (NCAPs), Cooling Finance, and tackling adaptation and extreme heat.

 Expected Outcomes

-• Agreed Intergovernmental Committee on Cooling Terms of Reference.
+- Agreed Intergovernmental Committee on Cooling Terms of Reference.

-• Agreed outcomes of COP30 Ministerial.
+- Agreed potential outcomes of COP30 and its priorities, including the Annual Cooling Ministerial.

-• Agreed terms of reference for Cool Champions for Pledge Implementation
+- Agreed terms of reference for Cool Champions for Pledge Implementation

-• Enhanced technical capacity among focal points on sustainable cooling strategies.
+- Enhanced technical capacity among focal points on sustainable cooling strategies.

-• Strengthened collaboration and knowledge exchange among Pledge signatories.
+- Strengthened collaboration and knowledge exchange among Pledge Signatories.

 Resources